 It’s safe to say that St. Luke School faculty, staff and students embrace technology.
-Whether it’s use of the SmartBoard for a Kindergarten Math lesson or the use of videocameras by students in the Broadcast elective to do some “on scene” reporting, technology is an integral component of our curriculum.
+Whether it’s use of the SmartBoard for a Kindergarten Math lesson or the use of iPads by students in second grade for iMovie book reports, technology is an integral component of our curriculum.
 Several members of our faculty participated in a Bring Your Own Device (or “BYOD”) pilot during the 2013-2014 school year.
 That pilot was later expanded and the BYOD program continues school-wide.

 Why personal devices?
 This allows the students to participate in lessons enhanced with technology and for that technology to become integrated in to their learning both at school and at home.
 All Internet access is through the school WiFi filtered network only.
 Students without personal devices are given access to a school owned device or allowed to look on with another student.